-Christie Brinkley Joins The Growing List Of ‘DWTS’ Celebs Who Quit the Competition Before It Even Started
+Christie Brinkley Joins The Growing List Of ‘DWTS’ Celebs Who Quit The Competition Before It Even Started

 “A lot of people don’t know — the only reason he did the show was because I injured my ankle.
 I was supposed to do that season.
 I think I was like 13 or 14.
 I would have been the youngest person, and my dad didn’t rehearse — he only had two days to rehearse — and I was like, ‘Dad, if you do this for me, I promise, I will one day do Dancing With the Stars and redeem our legacy.'”

-On Season 12, Romeo finally made his debut in the Dancing With the Stars ballroom and made it to fifth place with partner Chelsie Hightower.
+On Season 12, Romeo finally made his debut in the Dancing with the Stars ballroom and made it to fifth place with partner Chelsie Hightower.

-In 2009, The Dancing With the Stars casting lineup was hit with a double whammy when singer Jewel and TV host Nancy O’Dell both left the competition before the premiere.
+In 2009, the Dancing with the Stars casting lineup was hit with a double whammy when singer Jewel and TV host Nancy O’Dell both left the competition before the premiere.

 According to Today, ’90s pop sensation Jewel and her husband, Ty Murray, were both cast in the series’ eighth season as the first-ever husband and wife duo to compete on the show against one another.
-Unfortunately Jewel never even made it to the live shows.
+Unfortunately, Jewel never even made it to the live shows.
 During rehearsals, the “Who Will Save Your Soul” singer suffered a fractured tibia in both legs and was sidelined.
 Playboy model Holly Madison took her spot, and instead of dancing, Jewel turned up later in the season to deliver a musical performance of “Somewhere Over the Rainbow.”

 The same week that Jewel announced her premature departure, Nancy O’Dell withdrew from the competition due to a torn meniscus.

-O’Dell was replaced by Bachelor alum Melissa Rycroft, who would go on to place third with partner Tony Dovolani and would ultimately win the Dancing With the Stars: All-Stars season a few years later.
+O’Dell was replaced by Bachelor alum Melissa Rycroft, who would go on to place third with partner Tony Dovolani and would ultimately win the Dancing with the Stars: All-Stars season a few years later.

 And then there was Dorothy Hamill.
 The Olympic skater did make it onto the show for two dances, but early in Season 16, she had to exit the competition on doctor’s orders after suffering a serious spinal cyst injury.